HuntiFo/med_assistant/README.md

 - **HUQ030** → Binary encoded: `0` if `"There is no place"`, otherwise `1`.
 - **Other binary variables** → Encoded as `1` if `"Yes"`, otherwise `0`.

+## Machine Learning in Risk estimation

+We developed five machine learning models to predict the risk level of the disease.
+All models demonstrated strong performance across multiple evaluation metrics, so we employed an **ensemble approach**.

+### Ensemble Process
+- Each model outputs a probability score for the positive class.
+- The final probability is calculated as the **mean** of the probabilities from all five models.

+### Risk Zone Classification
+We use a **percentile-based** method to assign risk zones:
+1. Estimate probabilities for all observations in the original dataset.
+2. Calculate quantile thresholds (75th, 89th, and 90th percentiles).
+3. Classify individuals into one of three zones:

+- **Green Zone** — Probability < 75th percentile
+  *Low risk*: Maintain current lifestyle; follow recommendations to remain in this zone.

+- **Yellow Zone** — Probability between the 75th and 89th percentiles
+  *Moderate risk*: Exercise caution; consider consulting a healthcare professional.

+- **Red Zone** — Probability ≥ 90th percentile
+  *High risk*: Seek immediate medical attention and undergo laboratory testing.